saylesss88/nix-book/src/nix/cachix_devour.md

 }
 ```

-- The sayls88 entries are my custome cache.
+- The sayls88 entries are my custom cache.
 To find your trusted key go to the
   cachix website, click on your cache and it is listed near the top.

 - I enable this with `custom.cachix.enable = true;` in my `configuration.nix` or